 If you aren't feeling fulfilled by your partner, it's important to

 be open with them in a kind way.
 And they should be able to do the same for you.
 "Your partner should be able to compliment you and tell you how sexy you make them feel.
 You should also be able to tease and flirt with each other before, during and after sex," Ricciardi says.
 "If you're uncomfortable telling them how you did or didn't enjoy the sex, or they're uncomfortable discussing it," they may not be The One.
+5 Money

 If you think your partner could be "The One," they should be able to talk candidly about their money and financial situation.
 "Money is an important one to be able to discuss as it affects so many aspects of your relationship including your goals and how you interact in the world," Rori Sassoon, Relationship Expert and CEO of VIP elite matchmaking service

 Platinum Poire, tells Bustle.
 "It’s important to be on the same page financially.
 Your relationship will always intertwine with money, so being able to manage expectations around this is a must."
+6 Their Career

 Sassoon says it's also just as important to have a partner who's open to discussing how they get their money.
 It may be a red flag if your partner does not want to share any details about their career, Sassoon says.
 While they don't have to tell you every aspect of their jobs, sharing nothing may not be healthy for your relationship.